fodninetyfive/fodninetyfive.github.io/about.md

 tags: none
 ---

-# hi— i'm Christian. thanks for visiting.
+# hi— i'm Christian. thanks for visiting!<br>if you want to go straight to my creative portfolio, click <a href="https://cdrive.site/myprojects/creative/">here</a>.
 <br>
 i thrive on putting things together that bring joy to people. whether it's something as big as a 400 GB project folder or as small as an email, **my goal is to leave a lasting, positive impact**.